Resource

 • Heat-related illness: Prevention and Management in Community Care Facilities

-Vancouver Coastal Health and Providence Health Care
+Vancouver Coastal Health & Providence Health Care

-• Extreme Heat Guidance for Restaurants
+• Extreme heat guidance for restaurants

 Vancouver Coastal Health